Amjad Sabri: Career

-Amjad used to be in the chorus and would clap in his father's and uncle's band the Sabri Brothers.
+Amjad initially used to be in the chorus and would clap in his father's and uncle's band, the Sabri Brothers.
 He also appeared alongside his father Ghulam Farid Sabri and uncle Maqbool Ahmed Sabri at the age of 6 years old, along with the Sabri Brothers in Pakistani film Saharay which was released in 1982.
-In which his father and uncle recited their famous golden hit Tajdar-e-Haram.
+In which his father and uncle recited their famous qawwali Tajdar-e-Haram.
 Amjad also recited Allama Iqbal's poem Lab Pe Aati Hai Dua in the same film.
 After his father's death, The Sabri Brothers were led by Amjad's uncle Maqbool Ahmed Sabri, Amjad took up the role of a supporting vocalist and also used to play the Bongos.
 Later, in 1996, he started his own group with his brothers and friends as members.
-His first album was Balaghal Ola Be Kamalehi which was released by Oriental star agencies in 1997 which featured his father's and uncle's golden hit Sar E La Makan Se Talab Hui as the main item.
-He mostly used to recite poetry sung by his father and uncle, then eventually began to include some of his own compositions.
-Some of his hit Qawwalis included Ali Ke Sath Hai Zehra Ki Shaadi and Na Poochiye Ke Kya Hussain Hai.
+His first album was Balaghal Ola Be Kamalehi which was released by Oriental Star Agencies in 1997 featuring his father's and uncle's qawwali Sar E La Makan Se Talab Hui as the main item.
+He mostly used to sing qawwalis sung by his father and uncle, then eventually began to include some of his own compositions.
+Some of his hit qawwalis included Ali Ke Sath Hai Zehra Ki Shaadi and Na Poochiye Ke Kya Hussain Hai.
 His most popular song is a Naat Karam Maangta Hoon.

 His other works include Main Nazar Karoon Jaan E Jigar, Allah Allah, Dhoom Macha Do, Kaabe Ki Raunaq, Kaash Yeh Dua Meri, Ali Mera Dil, Phir Dikha De Haram, Tuloo E Saher Hai Shaam-E-Qalandar and his last Naat Aye Sabz Gumbad Wale.
+He also performed "More Haji Piya" song in the 2008 Hindi feature film Halla Bol.

-Sabri's last musical project was with Coke Studio.
+Sabri's last musical project was with Coke Studio (Pakistan).
 He performed an outstanding qawwali, "Aaj Rang Hai" with Rahat Fateh Ali Khan in Episode 7 of Season 9.
-Sabri's performance on the platform came out to be his first and last one.
+Sabri's performance on the platform turned out to be his first and last one at this studio.